Microfluidics

 Why You Should Think Twice Before Using PDMS in Microfluidic Read More »

-Organ-On-Chip design
+Organ-on-chip design

 Organ-on-Chip Design: Materials, Challenges, and a New Approach to Accelerate Innovation